eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

   .. attribute:: qmean6_score

     The QMEAN6 score of *model*, i.e. four statistical potentials and two agreement terms linearly combined to get a global score.
+Value is set to NaN if *psipred* or *accpro* are invalid.

   .. attribute:: qmean6_z_score

-    The QMEAN6 Z-score of *model*, i.e. its QMEAN6 score compared to what one would expect from high resolution X-ray structures
+    The QMEAN6 Z-score of *model*, i.e. its QMEAN6 score compared to what one would expect from high resolution X-ray structures.
+Value is set to NaN if *psipred* or *accpro* are invalid.

   .. attribute:: qmean6_components